MrTeraxYT/PixaBot/README.md

 A Discord bot that features games, image manipulation, moderation and music commands; written in JavaScript.

+## Operations
+To install the required dependencies, simply run `npm install`.

+To run the bot, simply run `npm start` or `node bot.js`.

 ## Commands
 To execute these commands, the command's prefix is `px;`.
 ***Parameters:** < > - required; [ ] - optional